nfriedly/node-unblocker/readme.md

 written in node.js.
 All data is processed and relayed to the client on the fly without unnecessary buffering.

+Any website that the proxy can access can now be reached by the proxy's users.

+### The magic part

-The script uses "pretty" urls which, in addition to looking pretty, allow links with relative paths to just work without modification.
+The script uses "pretty" urls which, besides looking pretty, allow links with relative paths to just work without modification.
 (E.g. `<a href="path/to/file2.html"></a>`)

 In addition to this, links that are relative to the root (E.g. `<a href="/path/to/file2.html"></a>`) can be handled without modification by checking the referrer and 302 redirecting them to the proper location in the referring site.

-(Although I intended to make it process these links on the fly also.)
+Cookies are currently storred in the visitor's session on the server rather than being sent to the visitor's browser to avoid having a large number of (possibly conflicting) browser cookies once they have browsed several sites through the proxy.

+## Instalation on your system
-Requires [node.js](http://nodejs.org/) >= 0.6 and [Redis](http://redis.io/) for session storage - you
+Requires [node.js](http://nodejs.org/) >= 0.6 and [Redis](http://redis.io/) for session storage.
-must install those yourself.
-To install all other dependencies besides node.js and redis, cd into the directory and run `npm install -d`.
+Then download node-unblocker, cd into the directory, and run `npm install -d`.
+Optionally edit config.js then run `node server.js` to start the server.
+It should spawn a new instance for each CPU core you have.

+## Installation on Heroku
 This project should be runnable on a free [Heroku](http://www.heroku.com/) instance without modification - see http://node-unblocker.herokuapp.com/proxy for an example.
 You will need to run `heroku addons:add redistogo` and it would also be wise to run `heroku config:add SECRET=[something only you know]` to make the session cookies secure.
-You may also want to run `heroku addons:add piggyback_ssl` to enable secure browsing and/or `heroku config:add GA_ID=[your Google Analytics ID, ex: UA-12345-78]` to add usage tracking via Google Analytics.
+You may also want to run `heroku addons:add piggyback_ssl` to enable secure browsing and/or `heroku config:add GA_ID=[your Google Analytics ID, ex: UA-12345-78]` to enable usage tracking via Google Analytics.

 ## High-level Todo list